ChiaraVanni/MarMic_bioinf_week/nt_databases_contextual_data/database_searching.md

 Now we will try to see where Csymb lives (or the relatives of it).
 We will first visit a portal called MG-RAST: http://metagenomics.anl.gov/

 Again, have a browse around; try to figure out what MG-RAST is all about and what it does.
-Once you are done, find the search page, and do an advanced search on organism name, with the condition that it “equals to” *Cenarchaeum symbiosum*
+Once you are done, find the search page, and do an advanced search using the taxonomic rank.

 - How many metagenomes did you find that contain Csymb?
 - Did you find Csymb in environments other than the marine environment?